DerDu/OOP-Book-of-Rules/01 - Coding Standards - PSR-1 & PSR-2.md

+# 01 - Coding Standards - PSR-1 & PSR-2

+This guide extends and expands on PSR-1 / PSR-2 coding standard.

+The intent of this guide is to reduce cognitive friction when scanning code from different authors.
+It does so by enumerating a shared set of rules and expectations about how to format PHP code.

-## 1. Overview
+## 1. Files

+### 1.1.
+PHP Tags

 - Files MUST use only `<?php` tags.

+- The closing ?> tag MUST be omitted from files containing only PHP.

+- It MUST NOT use the other tag variations.

+### 1.2.
+Character Encoding

 - Files MUST use only UTF-8 without BOM for PHP code.

-- Files SHOULD *either* declare symbols (classes, functions, constants, etc.)
-  *or* cause side-effects (e.g. generate output, change .ini settings, etc.) but SHOULD NOT do both.

-- Namespaces and classes MUST follow an "autoloading" PSR: PSR-4.

-- Class names MUST be declared in `StudlyCaps`.

-- Class constants MUST be declared in all upper case with underscore separators.

-- Method names MUST be declared in `camelCase`.

-## 2. Files

-### 2.1.
-PHP Tags

-PHP code MUST use the long `<?php ?>`; it MUST NOT use the other tag variations.

-### 2.2.
-Character Encoding

-PHP code MUST use only UTF-8 without BOM.
+- All PHP files MUST use the Unix LF (linefeed) line ending.

-### 2.3.
+### 1.3.
 Side Effects

 A file SHOULD declare new symbols (classes, functions, constants, etc.) and cause no other side effects, or it SHOULD execute logic with side